 - Group Policy settings reference spreadsheet for Windows 10, version 21H1 – List of the policy settings for computer and user configurations included in the ADMX files delivered for Windows 10, version 21H1.

-- Windows 10 Enterprise Evaluation – Free 90-day evaluation of Windows 10, version 21H1 for IT professionals interested in trying Windows 10 Enterprise on behalf of their organization.
+- Windows 10 Enterprise Evaluation—This is a free 90-day evaluation of Windows 10, version 21H1, for IT professionals interested in trying Windows 10 Enterprise on behalf of their organization.

 Resources